emmt/OptimPackNextGen.jl/doc/quasinewton.md

 who dubbed it SQN.
 The method is implemented in MINPACK-2 (1995) by the FORTRAN routine VMLM.
-The numerical performances of L-BFGS have been studied by Liu and Nocedal (1989) who proved that it is globally convergent for unfiformly convex problems with a R-linear rate of convergence.
+The numerical performances of L-BFGS have been studied by Liu and Nocedal (1989) who proved that it is globally convergent for uniformly convex problems with a R-linear rate of convergence.
 They provided the FORTRAN code LBFGS.
 The BLMVM and VMLMB algorithms were proposed by Benson and Moré (2001) and Thiébaut (2002) to account for separable bound constraints on the variables.
 These two latter methods are rather different than L-BFGS-B